justeraseme/minecraft/notes/events/reports.md

 **or you will not have a mods button**!

 ### 1. Bottom left indicator (NCR)
+> [!CAUTION]
+> If the server you're playing on is a realm, **stop the guide right here**,
+> you can get banned even if nobody reports you.
+> More info can be found [here](https://github.com/Aizistral-Studios/No-Chat-Reports/wiki/The-Realms-Question).

 If you use the NCR mod and didn't turn off the mod's effects in the multiplayer menu, you can see a little button on the bottom right of your screen when chatting.
 For **Fabulously Optimized** users, it